annMusenya/ColumbiaX/README.md

 Lecture 16: We compare hard and soft clustering models and cover a modified k-means algorithm.
 We then focus our discussion on a probabilistic approach to clustering called the Gaussian mixture model, deriving an iterative EM algorithm to learn its parameters.

-### Week 9
-Lecture 17: We move to another unsupervised learning problem of factorizing a matrix into the product of two smaller matrices.
-This is a widely-used technique for collaborative filtering, where we wish to recommend content to users.
-We motivate the model we discuss, called probabilistic matrix factorization, in the context of movie recommendation.